 The Business Impact module allows you to evaluate your business performance, taking into consideration training data such as Training Completion Percentage or Exam Pass Rate.

 As an Admin you can:

-- Evaluate the impact of training on your business or employees’ performance
+- Evaluate the impact of training on your business or employees’ completion data

-- Explore other factors that may affect performance
+- Explore other factors that may affect your business outcomes

 In order to set up and use this feature efficiently you’ll need to first understand how Business Impact works, and how data is interpreted.
 Let’s start with the basics.

 An organization’s performance and targets are measured with values called Key Performance Indicators (KPIs).
 These indicators show whether or not specific targets are achieved.
 KPIs can refer to the overall performance of the business, or the performance of certain sectors, e.g., sales, customer service etc.

 You, as an admin, can set up the KPIs for your business, based on your measurable goals.

 First, you need to set some categorizing criteria that will facilitate the filtering process.
 To do so, go to the Academy Control Panel, select Business Impact, and then Categories.